-A cause (‘ila) is an essence whose existence is the reason for the existence of its effect.
+A cause (‘ila) is an essence whose existence necessitates the existence of its effect.
 As long as the cause exists, the effect will also exist.
-On the other hand, a willing agent (Fa’il Mukhtar) is a being who brings its effects into existence given its power, and in accordance with its will.
+On the other hand, a willing agent (Fa’il Mukhtar) is a being who chooses to either create its effects, or leave them non-existent.
 As such, the effects of a willing agent are always emergent.
 The Mutakalimun maintain that Allah ﷻ is the willing agent who brought the world into existence, whereas the Philosophers claim that He is the cause for the world’s existence.

 Under the model of the Philosophers, and since the cause of the world is beginningless, the world is itself also without beginning.
 The Philosophers maintain their position by arguing that a beginningless being cannot produce an emergent effect, because an emergent effect necessitates the emergence of that which produced it.
 Ibn Sina writes in Al-Naja:

 الذات الواحدة إذا كانت من جميع جهاتها كما كانت وكان لا يوجد عنها فيما قبل شيء وهي الآن كذلك فالآن أيضاً لا توجد عنها شيء فإذا صار الآن يوجد عنها شيء فقد حدث في الذات قصد أو إرادة أو طبع أو قدرة وتمكن أو شيء مما يشبه هذا

 The single being, if it existed without producing anything, and its existence now is at it was before, then it wouldn’t produce anything now either.
 So if this being brought something into existence, then this means that something emerged within this being: either an intention, or a will, or a nature, or power and ability, or something similar.